Monday, March 26, 2012

-Regardless of what you answered, your life can become more satisfying.
+Regardless of what you answered, your life can become even more satisfying.
 The following four-step action plan will assist you in coming closer to your Creator and following His wisdom for living.
 When you follow your Creator’s advice, you are guaranteed a meaningful life.

 An essential element of life satisfaction is knowing you are making an impact, that life is not passing you by with little to show for it.
 Many search for fulfillment through fame, fortune or physical pleasures.
 As these pursuits are fleeting and rooted in the body – which does not last forever – by definition they cannot provide the lasting meaning we seek.
 True fulfillment is found when we enhance our spirituality; our souls are eternal and the benefits we receive when we nourish them are everlasting as well.